hcaumo/Ripple/README.md

 **Drexfy** Drexfy is an investment platform that facilitates the sale of SME (Small and Medium-sized Enterprises) credit as securitized financial products to debt investors in Europe.
 The platform leverages the XRPL blockchain to issue a non-collateralized stablecoin and financial instruments.

 The frontend, developed with Bubble.io, offers an intuitive user interface for investors.
-On the backend, AWS services handle all operations, including interactions with the XRPL ledger.
+On the backend, AWS services handle all operations, including interactions with the XRPL.
 The platform also integrates a third-party service for KYC and AML checks, ensuring compliance and enhancing security through WebHook notifications.

 ## Requirements